Dreaded-Gnu/coset/README.md

   - [x] Use event bus for connecting websocket and webrtc transport layer instead of passing them around
   - [x] Check and add ping ( `server` -> `client` -> `server` ) to WebSocket transport layer
   - [x] Check and add ping ( `server` -> `client` -> `server` ) to RtcDataChannel transport layer
-  - [ ] Add disconnect of both transports when one or both disconnected or emitted an error ( currently rtc peer connection is going to be opened again after closing it )
+  - [ ] Add disconnect of both transports when one or both disconnected or emitted an error
-  - [ ] Add disconnect with emit of disconnect event when ping doesn't receive an answer within set timeframe.
+  - [x] Add disconnect with emit of disconnect event when ping doesn't receive an answer within set timeframe.
-  - [ ] Test heartbeat with disconnect on timeout
+  - [x] Test heartbeat with disconnect on timeout
   - [x] Find better place for SocketClose callback within webrtc
 - [x] Add verbose output activated, when setting specific environment variable by using `debug`
 - [ ] Encoding/Decoding of packages with registering serialization schemes and handler